2018 Dollar Tree “I Love Santa” Design Ceramic Mug, Royal Norfolk.

 From Wikipedia:

-To see more items from Dollar Tree Stores that I have tested already, Click HERE.
+To see more items from the Dollar Tree and related stores that we have tested already, click HERE.

-For this particular “I Love Santa” design mug I tested both the red painted / glazed part and the plain white of the mug.
-One set of full results for each of the tested areas are listed below (when tested with an XRF instrument):
+For this particular “I Love Santa” design mug, we tested both the red painted/ glazed part and the plain white of the mug.
+One set of full results for each of the tested areas is listed below (tested with an XRF instrument):

-All tests were done for at least 60 seconds.
+All tests were completed for at least 60 seconds.

 Red Exterior Decoration (Words):